franciscorcastro/Projects/README.md

 # Data Analytics Projects Portfolio

+Hey!
+I'm Francisco!
 Welcome to my Data Analytics Projects Portfolio!
 This repository showcases a collection of data analytics projects that I have worked on, demonstrating my skills in data cleaning, data visualization, statistical analysis, etc. Each project includes a detailed analysis, code, and visualizations.

 ## Projects